revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 age_clade_1_prior.clamp(age_clade_1_mean)
 ```

-Posterior means and variances
+{% subsection Posterior Means and Variances %}
----

 Finally, we read in the posterior means and variances of the branch lengths
 prepared in the step 1b.